Sage-Bionetworks/BridgeJavaSDK/README.md

 ## Using the SDK

-Only a pre-release version exists at this time.
 Here's an example of referencing the JAR via Maven:

 	<project>
 	    ...